-- Programs programs in the Park are currently limited to public schools grade 4 Voyageur cance trip from Terwillegar Park to Fort Edmonton, as well as other small scale school use activities.
+- Programs programs in the Park are currently limited to public schools grade 4 Voyageur canoe trip from Terwillegar Park to Fort Edmonton, as well as other small scale school use activities.
 With the network of trails and diversity of natural features, the Park is well suited to host a range of City, school, community, and recreational user group programs which would have an environmental or outdoor education focus.
-All season, active programming within the Park should be developed following the implementation of support amenities and infrastructure such as interpretive signage, a program building, washrooms, and bus access. - building, washrooms, and bus access.
-Infrastructure events that utilize the Park make do with temporary infrastructure and facilities such as signage, tents, parking, additional power and controls (eg. barriers, fencing).
+All season, active programming within the Park should be developed following the implementation of support amenities and - Infrastructure events that utilize the Park make do with temporary infrastructure and facilities such as signage, tents, parking, additional power and controls (eg. barriers, fencing).
 Improved road access and parking, a washroom building and a program building would better support event and programs within the Park.